avnet-iotconnect/avnet-iotc-mtb-ai-imagimob-rm/files/gesture-detection/gesture-controlled_viewer_setup.md

 # /IOTCONNECT Gesture-Controlled Street View Demo Setup

-This guide provides a detailed step-by-step overview to set up an AWS-based infrastructure that enables an Imagimob gesture model connected via /IOTCONNECT to remotely control a Google Street View-based website.
+This guide provides a detailed step-by-step overview to set up AWS-based infrastructure that enables an Imagimob gesture model connected via /IOTCONNECT to remotely control a Google Street View-based website.

 ## Overview
 This solution leverages /IOTCONNECT to send recognized gestures to AWS through webhooks, storing gesture data and locations in DynamoDB.
 A webpage hosted in AWS S3 polls the gesture data from DynamoDB via AWS API Gateway and Lambda, dynamically updating the Google Street View based on received gestures.